7 Amazing Trips to Take Around China

-Xinjiang, the remote land of Northwest China, is a place of glittering cultural relics and breath-taking views, captivating travelers with its time-honored old towns and villages, exotic customs, bazaars and architecture, towering Islamic mosques and pagodas, distinctive natural lakes, prosperous oases and brilliant historical ruins and relics.

-This six-day tour takes you on a scenic adventure along the Silk Road, with considerable commentary from a local expert guide and driver, as well as comfortable vehicles.
-Discover beautiful lakes, rivers, hills, snowy mountains, desert, woods, grassland, taking in Urumqi, Burqin, Kanas, Hemu and Karamay.
+A unique opportunity to explore Northwest China, with an itinerary covering northern and southern Xinjiang.
+Travel from Urumqi to Kashgar, taking in everything in between, this trip is a Silk Road adventure.
+With considerable commentary from a local expert guide and driver, as well as comfortable vehicles, you will discover beautiful lakes, rivers, hills, snowy mountains, desert, woods, grassland and exotic cultural customs...

 For More Information Click Here